LYKN: Pre-debut activities and formation through Project Alpha

-2023: Debut with May I?, first abroad event, and No Worries short film
+2023: Debut with May I?, first overseas event, and No Worries short film

 On April 28, it was announced that LYKN would release their debut single "May I?" on May 5.
-The next day, the Thai title "เลิกกับเขาเดี๋ยวเหงาเป็นเพื่อน" was revealed.
-The group officially debuted on May 5 along with its music video.
-They were named Rookie of The Week for four consecutive weeks for their debut single on T-Pop Stage Show.

-On May 16, LYKN attended Kazz Awards 2023, marking their first public appearance since their debut single was released.
-They also had their first abroad event where they were performed at the Thai Festival Tokyo 2023 for two consecutive days.
+The following day, the song's Thai title "เลิกกับเขาเดี๋ยวเหงาเป็นเพื่อน" was revealed.
+The group officially debuted on May 5 alongside the release of the track's music video.
+Their debut single earned them the "Rookie of the Week" title for four consecutive weeks on T-Pop Stage Show.
+On May 16, LYKN attended the Kazz Awards 2023, marking their first public appearance since their debut.
+They also had their first overseas event, performing at the Thai Festival Tokyo 2023 for two consecutive days.
 On July 5, the group announced their official fandom name, LYKYOU (ไลค์ยู).
-In the same month, they performed again in Japan at the GMMTV Musicon in Tokyo.
+Later that month, they performed in Japan again at the GMMTV Musicon in Tokyo.

-On August 3, the group released their second single "UMM UMM" which had been announced through the photos and a teaser a few days prior to its release.

-On October 30, they released the short film "No Worries" ahead of comeback for their third single of the same name.
+On August 3, the group released their second single "UMM UMM" which had been teased with promotional photos and a video a few days prior.
+On October 30, they released the short film No Worries ahead of their comeback for their third single of the same name.
 The film follows two ghosts who take a trip to the world of the living on Halloween night.
-It features Rebecca Patricia Armstrong and themselves, marking their venture into acting.
-Its music video was released two days later.

-On December 16, they performed for the first time in Indonesia at the GMMTV Musicon in Jakarta.
-On December 19, LYKN collaborated with SIZZY on the GMMTV Starlympic 2023 Theme Song "HUI LAY HUI".
+It features Rebecca Patricia Armstrong and the group members, marking their venture into acting.
+The single's music video was released two days later.
+On December 16, they performed in Indonesia for the first time at GMMTV Musicon in Jakarta.
+On December 19, the group collaborated with Sizzy on the GMMTV Starlympic 2023 theme song "Hui Lay Hui".